-- We encourage tenants to choose a service charge agreement, which means that things such as tenants' energy consumption have a direct impact on their amount of rent. - In leases with a gross rent, energy consumption is included in the rent. - Maintain room temperature at a suitable level and ensure good indoor air quality. - A suitable indoor temperature is up to between 20°C and 22°C. Notify the maintenance company if your indoor temperature is too hot!
+- We prefer maintenance rent agreements in our rental contracts, which means that, for example, the tenant's energy consumption has a direct impact on the amount of maintenance rent. - In leases with a gross rent, energy consumption is included in the rent. - Maintain room temperature at a suitable level and ensure good indoor air quality. - A suitable indoor temperature is up to between 20°C and 22°C. Notify the maintenance company if your indoor temperature is too hot!
 Lowering indoor temperature by one degree saves 5% on heating energy.